 1st-Degree Connections

-- Direct communication: You can message them without restrictions.
+- Effortless communication: You can send message them anytime without any restrictions.

-- Full profile access: You can view their complete LinkedIn profiles.
+- Full profile access: You can view all their available details by accessing their complete LinkedIn profiles.

-- Strong trust: These connections often represent existing professional or personal relationships.
+- Establish strong trust: They are often built on existing professional or personal contacts.

 2nd-Degree Connections